 2. Build Compliance into Your DNA

-• Stay on top of reporting obligations (think T4A in Canada or local asset declarations)
+- Stay on top of reporting obligations (T4 in Canada, local asset declarations, etc.)

 3. Communicate the Value, Early and Often